tyronesingleton2003/terraform/Getting Started With Terraform.instructions.md

         provider - provider of the resource type resource - type of resource to be managed name - name of the resource to be managed

+Terraform uses an immutable methodology.
+Instead of making updates to an object, it will destroy and recreate the object.